Discouraged in Writing? Start Here!

 • Imagine yourself in your setting.
 What places would you visit?
 Who would you visit?
 What would you eat?
 Where would you sleep?
 As with a lot of this deeper exploration, little to none of it has to end up in your story, but it will make the setting much more real and easy to navigate for you.

 • Keep authenticity in mind.
 Yep, as with characters, it’s important to bring authenticity to your settings.
 By going deeper, from a few points above, you’ll accomplish a lot of that.
-But especially if you’re using a real setting (or a fictional setting meant to be a stand-in for a real place), it would be best to dig further into the real place.
+But if you’re using a real setting (or a fictional setting meant to be a stand-in for a real place), it would be best to dig further into the real place.
 Read about its history, its people, its food, its politics, and more.
 Visit the place, if you can.
-You’ll likely enjoy the process of learning more about your chosen setting.
-If you don’t, it might be a sign to switch things up.
+You’ll likely enjoy the process of diving deeper into your chosen setting.
+If you don’t enjoy it, it might be a sign to switch things up.

 Conclusion

-Hopefully, something in the PAWS lists above can give you some ideas to get unstuck…or to move in a new or better-feeling direction if you’re not stuck.
-I’ll have a post on my own method(s), if you want to run through a full process example.
-If I had to settle on three major takeaways, they would be:
+Hopefully, something in the PAWS lists above will give you ideas to get unstuck, or to go in a better-feeling direction.
+If you had to take away just three points from here, they would be:

-1. Get to know your characters; they’re the ones who really drive your story, and can tell you and your readers when things feel right.
+1. Get to know your characters; they’re the ones who drive your story, and can tell you when the narrative feels right.

 2. Experiment with pieces of your story in other contexts: stress-test them to identify strengths and weaknesses.

-3. Be ready and willing to slash and burn pieces of your story (you can always save those cut-up pieces for other works).
+3. Be ready and willing to slash and burn pieces of your story (you can always save those cut-up pieces for other works, and I highly recommend doing that!).

 To dive deeper, here are some pages on editing, using fan fiction as a tool, using the Enneagram, and a breakdown of my process.